klaasnienhuis/devfab/docs/model-loading/getting-started.md

 ## Line by line

 On line 5 we have an empty iframe.
-This is where teh 3D model ends up in.
+This is where the 3D model ends up in.
 You can apply CSS to this iframe, for instance setting the width or height.

 ```html
 <iframe id="api-frame"></iframe>
 ```

 On line 6 we load the sketchfab api.
-The URL changes from time to time.
+The URL changes from time to time because of version changes.
 Make sure to check the docs now and again for updates.

 ```html
 <script src='https://static.sketchfab.com/api/sketchfab-viewer-1.12.1.js'></script>
 ```

-On line 8 and 9 we create a new sketchfab viewer instance that is bound to the iframe on this page.
+On line 8 and 9 we create a new sketchfab viewer instance that is bound to the empty iframe on this page.

 ```js
 const iframe = document.getElementById("api-frame");